Stigmella platina: Distribution

 This species is endemic to New Zealand.
-Other than it's type locality, this species has been observed at Kapuni Valley in Egmont National Park.
+Other than its type locality, this species has been observed at Kapuni Valley in Egmont National Park.

 Behaviour

 Adults are on the wing in January and February.

 Host species

 Likely larval host plant B. elaeagnifolia.

 The likely larval host plant of this species is Brachyglottis elaeagnifolia, as adults have been swept from this plant.
 The larvae mine the leaves of their host plant.